Where do my property taxes go?

 Why do property taxes vary so much by location?

 The simple answer is that some municipalities and states are in better shape financially than others, and this contributes to different levels of spending.
+In general, taxes differ geographically due to:

 Average home values